 Much like the appendix, the paper ballot, and the cable box, Daylight Saving Time is a concept grounded in reason but no longer of much practical use to anyone.

 It is, however, a source of immense annoyance and confusion to many.
 And to those of you soon relegated to spending every one of the few sunlit hours of the late autumn and winter weekdays stuck inside, it just pretty much sucks.
-And as Benjamin Franklin said, “Those who would trade one hour of sleep for months of living like goddamn vampires deserve neither liberty nor nice linens.”
+As Benjamin Franklin said, “Those who would trade one hour of sleep for months of living like damn vampires deserve neither liberty nor nice linens.”

 OK, Franklin probably didn’t say that.

 In fact, contrary to popular misconception, he never said anything about Daylight Saving Time at all.
 Ol’ Ben did, however, make some satirical quips to some Parisians about how they could save money spent on candles by merely waking up earlier and going to sleep earlier.

 “An immense sum!
 That the city of Paris might save every year, by the economy of using sunshine instead of candles.”